clittleaer/pyde_gauge/README.md

 2a.
 Run tg_processing.
 IB correction requires access to ERA-5 on NCAR RDS server.

-3. Run alt_processing and cesm2_hr_processing.
+3. Run alt_processing and cesm2_hr_processing using the .csv and .pkl files exported from step 2a.
+Both require access to NCAR hosted datasets, for now.

-4. Compare two datasets using the "comp_at_points.ipynb" notebook.
+4. Send all outputs to different .csv and .pkl files, then read those into the analysis scripts.

 ## To analyze a different set of pseudo-tide gauges:

 5. Run the "pseudo_tg_locations.ipynb" notebook.

-6. Run alt_processing and CESM HR processing, but use the pseudo_tg_inputs.
+6. Run alt_processing and cesm2_hr_processing, but use the pseudo_tg .csv and .pkl files.

-## Beta version
+## Beta version capabilities:
-### TG capabilities:
+### Tide guages
 1. Import monthly tide gauges from PSMSL.
-2. IB “Correcting” (ERA-5 for now), if you have access to NCAR RDA data
+2. IB “Correcting” (ERA-5 for now), if you have access to NCAR RDA data.
 3. Monthly processing; removing mean seasonal cycle.

-### altimetry/CESM2 HR capabilities:
+### Altimetry/CESM2 HR:
 1. extraction of closest point (using momlevel)from MEASURES 1/6 degree product
 2. Removal of global mean from altimetry
 3. standard time series analysis techniques, as for TG's